stanford-cs348k/asst2-convlayer/README.md

     DYLD_LIBRARY_PATH=<halide_dir>/bin ./bin/convlayer <args>

-and on Linux it will be
+and on Linux it will be:

     LD_LIBRARY_PATH=<halide_dir>/bin ./bin/convlayer <args>